MacDill Air Force Base plans hospital flyovers to thank front line heroes

 TAMPA, Fla. — The 6th Air Refueling Wing and 927th Air Refueling Wing based at MacDill Air Force Base has planned a flyover of the Tampa Bay area on Friday.

-Two KC-135 refuelers will take off from MacDill at 10:30 a.m. and head south to the Sunshine Skyway Bridge and do a flyover in Sarasota.
+Two KC-135 refuelers will now take off from MacDill at 9:30 a.m. due to weather concerns and head south to the Sunshine Skyway Bridge and do a flyover in Sarasota.
 Then, the formation will head back north along Tampa Bay over the rest of the area before heading back to base.

 They’ll fly over these 12 major hospitals to salute front line heroes: